Red beryl

 Red beryl, formerly known as bixbite and marketed as red emerald or scarlet emerald, is an extremely rare variety of beryl as well as one of the rarest minerals on Earth.
 The gem gets its red color from manganese ions incorporated within the beryl crystal structure.
 The color of red beryl is stable up to 1000 C. Red beryl can come in various tints like strawberry, bright ruby, cherry, and orange.

 The largest crystals of red beryl are about 2 cm wide and 5 cm long.
 However, most crystals are under 1 cm long.
 Recently, the red variety of pezzottaite has been sold in markets as red beryl by some sellers.

 History

-Red beryl was discovered in 1904 by Maynard Bixby in the Wah Wah mountains in mid-western Utah.
+Red beryl was discovered in 1904 by Maynard Bixby in the Thomas Range in mid-western Utah.
 In 1912 the gem was named bixbite by Alfred Eppler after Maynard Bixby.
 The old synonym "bixbite" is deprecated, since it can cause confusion with the mineral bixbyite.

 The greatest concentration of gem-grade red beryl comes from the Ruby-Violet Claim in the Wah Wah Mountains, discovered in 1958 by Lamar Hodges, of Fillmore, Utah, while he was prospecting for uranium.
 This claim was bought by Denise Knoeller as part of Red Emerald Inc. in 2020.